Skip to content

 If you do decide to work with others, make sure you have a rock-solid Operating Agreement in place.
 This agreement will define how the law firm is structured, who makes decisions, how ownership is divided, who can take money out of the business and more.

 If you’re interested in having your Operating Agreement created for you, Bizee can draft a general Operating Agreement as part of our online business formation packages.
-It can also be selected as an add-on option in our Silver package.
+It can also be selected as an add-on option in our Basic package.
 This Operating Agreement will be a basic template that you can make changes to anytime you see fit.

 Do You Have the Right Approach and Skills to Run Your Own Law Firm?